Get Started

 esp_video System Framework

-From an organizational structure perspective, it is divided into five layers: PC-side tuning and analysis tools, application layer, application framework layer, device layer, and kernel layer.
+The system is organized into five layers: PC-side tuning and analysis tools, application layer, application framework layer, device layer, and kernel layer.

-PC-based tuning and analysis tools for previewing images, analyzing image quality, tuning image system parameters online, and calibrating image processing unit parameters.
+PC-side tuning and analysis tools are used for previewing images, analyzing image quality, tuning image system parameters online, and calibrating image processing unit parameters.

 The application layer primarily uses various APIs provided by esp_video for application development.

 esp_video is the application framework layer.
-It not only manages the various devices and libraries in the device layer but also provides efficient and convenient API interfaces to applications.
+It not only manages the various devices and libraries in the device layer, but also provides efficient and user-friendly APIs to applications.
 As middleware for the entire system, it provides a unified interface to upper layers and a unified standard to lower-layer components to facilitate compatible control of various devices.

-The device layer includes the underlying implementation of camera sensor devices and image processing control algorithm libraries, and provides a unified interface for calling upper layers.
+The device layer includes the underlying implementation of camera sensor devices and image processing control algorithm libraries, and provides calling interfaces to upper layers.

 Development Board Overview